Topics

 What Is a Loofah, Anyway?

-The loofah sponge comes from the luffa plant.
+Loofah is the same as luffa and is a plant in the gourd family.
 It’s easy to grow, and the gourds can be cooked like okra and eaten when young.
 However, here in the United States, it’s most commonly grown until full maturity to be used as loofahs or luffa sponges.
 The gourds are harvested, dried, and peeled to reveal the fibrous inner husk that we use to scrub.

 To grow luffa plants, you’ll want to consider the length of your growing season.